📖FAQ

 Crypto.com

 Crypto.com is one of the world’s leading digital asset platforms, empowering over 100 million users globally to access, trade, and spend cryptocurrency with confidence.
 Founded in 2016 and headquartered in Singapore, the company has built a trusted, fully regulated ecosystem that bridges traditional finance and Web3 through its exchange, mobile app, Visa card, and secure DeFi wallet.
-In this product, Crypto.com is the venue on which SOL, perp futures are trade and additionally provides custody through which the SOL is staked with a dedicated Figment validator.
+In this product, Crypto.com is the venue on which SOL and perp futures are traded.
+Crypto.com additionally provides qualified custody through which the SOL is staked with a dedicated Figment validator.

 Mulvaney Trustees (UK) Ltd. dba Vantru ("Security Trustee")

-Vantru serves as the Security Trustee, which holds a master security interest in the underlying loan collateral on behalf of Lenders.
-In the event of a default, Lenders can instruct the Security Trustee to take ownership of loan collateral to be liquidated or held to maturity so as to repay loans in default, pursuant to the Security Trust Deed executed between OpenTrade SPC and Vantru and as referenced in the Master Lending Agreement signed between OpenTrade SPC and Lenders.
+Vantruarrow-up-right serves as the Security Trustee, which holds a master security interest in the underlying loan collateral on behalf of Lenders.
+In the event of a default, Lenders can instruct the Security Trustee to take ownership of loan collateral to be liquidated or held to maturity so as to repay loans in default, pursuant to the Security Trust Deearrow-up-rightdarrow-up-right executed between OpenTrade SPC and Vantru and as referenced in the Master Lending Agreementarrow-up-right signed between OpenTrade SPC and Lenders.

 Circle Internet Financial LLC ("Circle")